 A Retail Experience that Reinvents the Way Cars are Sold – Design Trends

-In the city center’s we are all starting to see car dealerships in the shopping malls and vertical spaces.
+Moving dealership locations into the city center’s is a growing trend we will explore in this article.
+We are all starting to see car dealerships in the shopping malls and vertical spaces.
 Here are a few trends that we are seeing in this space:

 Car dealerships vision and design are quickly changing.
 Again, experiential is what these spaces are aspiring to from playing host to round-table discussions, art exhibits, to renting space after-hours to community groups.
 Not a bad way to recoup the costs of high-end real-estate in dense and expensive urban areas.
 The fabric printed art with SEG frames or lightboxes – is an easy to interchange the art, easy to install and easy to ship in order to update the art for a new changing place that folks will want to come and visit.